 The main types of approach to indoor gardening are:

 - Windowsill.
 This is the most classic and straight-forward way to grow veggies indoors.
 Placing the pots next to a sunny window and providing enough water is the simplest way to grow a garden inside your home.

 - Greenhouse.
 Greenhouses are enclosed spaces usually made of glass or other transparent material.
 The light comes through in abundance, and the plants are protected from most elements.
-Temperature may need to be controlled, depending on the season.
-If you have a greenhouse you are a step ahead on starting your veggie garden.
+The temperature may need to be controlled, depending on the season.
+If you have a greenhouse you are a step ahead in starting your veggie garden.

 - Indoor greenhouse tent.
 If you have enough space, you can grow plants in an indoor greenhouse tent with reflective inside.
 The tent zips up and keeps the light directed on the plants, prevents light leakage and help maintain humidity and temperature levels.